Training retrievers – best bumper/dummy to use

 Dead-fowl or dead bird trainers

-While not technically bumpers, these bird shaped trainers are perfect for some training scenarios.
+While technically not dummies, these bird shaped trainers are perfect for many training scenarios.
 Their larger size and swinging heads encourage the dog to pick them up properly and discouraging shaking.
 There are two companies that make good dead fowl or dead bird trainers – the Dokken Dead Fowl Trainers and the Tanglefree or Avery Dead Bird trainers.

-If you plan to hunt geese, it can really be helpful to have a Dokken Canada Goose Dead Fowl trainer available.
+If you plan to hunt geese, it can really be helpful to have a Dokken Canada Goose Dead Fowl trainer available for training.
 These are great to get your retriever used to the size and weight of a real goose.

 Lastly, as previously noted, these work well in the winter since they do not absorb saliva like the canvas bumpers can or get as wet and icy as a plastic dummy can.